gazebosim/docs/blueprint/GUI_tutorial.md

 ### The Right Panel

-`shapes.sdf` contains two plugins that you see in the right panel upon starting.
+`shapes.sdf` contains three plugins that you see in the right panel upon starting.
-Transform Control is at the bottom of the panel, and at the top is the entity tree.
+At the top is the Entity Tree, followed by the Component Inspector, and then Transform Control.

 Everything in a simulation is considered an "entity".
 In `shapes.sdf`, the entities listed are the ground plane, each of the shape models, and the sun.